Tomkaehst/H2MM-FRET-Blinking/README.md

+### THIS REPO IS ARCHIVED.
+THE MOST RECENT VERSION CAN BE FOUND HERE: https://gitlab.com/dynamic-bioimaging/H2MM-FRET-Blinking

 # H2MM Simulation Tools

 This repository provides a suite of Jupyter notebooks for simulating and analyzing smFRET dynamics.
 The tools focus on trajectory generation, state exchange modeling, and dye blinking effects, providing robust solutions for studying single-molecule FRET systems.